The importance of Proper Tree Identification: How to Know If a Tree is Safe

 FAQs:

-What happens if I carry out work on a protected tree without permission?
+What happens if I conduct work on a tree that is protected without permission?

-If you work on a tree that is protected without the proper authorizations, you could be subject to significant fines, and possibly even jail time.
+If you do work on a protected tree without the appropriate permissions, you could face significant fines, and possibly even jail time.

-Can I contest a TPO Or preservation or TPO?
+Can I appeal a TPO and/or preservation order?

 Can I remove a protected tree?